ajoneleit/agentic-system/docs/MASTER_CONTROL_PROGRAM_FINAL_REPORT.md

 **MISSION STATUS**: **ACCOMPLISHED** ✅

-The Foundation Hardening phase has successfully established a robust, observable, and production-ready infrastructure.
+The Foundation Hardening phase has successfully established a robust, observable, infrastructure approaching production-ready status.
 All critical systems are operational with comprehensive monitoring, error handling, and performance characteristics suitable for autonomous intelligent system deployment.

 **The system is now ready to evolve into an intelligent, learning-capable autonomous coding platform.**